By David H. Rothman

 Just ten Americans are together worth more than half a trillion dollars, and the assets of the top 400 U.S. billionaires added up to a cool $2.7 trillion in October 2017.

-Very possibly, if the American Library Association and the rest of the library establishment fail to act in time.
+Very possibly, if the American Library Association and other good people in the library establishment fail to act in time.

 In the philanthropic realm, both the rich and the library world have underperformed.
-All the foundations and equivalents for public and presidential libraries in the U.S. add up to a mere several billion or so, according to a Wilmington Trust survey, released in 2014.
-Imagine, just a fraction of the Harvard endowment alone.
+All the foundations and equivalents for public and presidential libraries in the U.S. come to a mere several billion or so, if we extrapolate from a Wilmington Trust survey as summed up in 2014 in Pensions & Investments.
 Even if the total for those categories of libraries is actually $10 billion rather than several billion, that’s a fraction of the size of Harvard’s endowment.

-LibraryEndowment.org’s goal here isn’t to drain away donations to Harvard (best of luck to the school in its funding drives: the $35+ billion is a mere speck of all the money believed to be sloshing around—trillions, in time).
+LibraryEndowment.org’s goal here isn’t to drain away donations to Harvard (best of luck to the school in its funding drives: the $35+ billion is a mere speck of all the philanthropic money expected be sloshing around in next 50 years, more than 20 trillion).

-This Web site describes the many ways the endowment could help people of all income levels—ranging from improved K-12 education to an upgraded workforce.
-The latter would be good news for billionaire shareholders, as well as future and present factory workers in need of better literacy skills to help keep up with the new technology.
+This Web site describes the many ways the library endowment could help Americans of all income levels—ranging from improved K-12 education to a smarter, healthier workforce.
+The latter would be good news for billionaire shareholders, especially in this era of outrageous health-insurance costs borne by workers and employers alike.
+Of even greater importance, consider present and future workers in need of better literacy skills to help keep up with the new technology.
+Significantly, librarians and books can raise ambitions of Americans who might otherwise not dare to dream.
+Just ask Brian Koberlein, a former Midwestern farmboy turned astrophysicist.

-WHY LIBRARIANS ARE NOT YET SPEAKING UP FOR THE ENDOWMENT PLAN
+WHY SOME INFLUENTIAL LIBRARIANS ARE NOT YET SPEAKING UP FOR THE ENDOWMENT PLAN DESPITE OUR READING CRISIS

-The American library establishment is actually decades behind the late William F. Buckley, Jr., my ideological opposite.
+The American library establishment so far is actually decades behind the late William F. Buckley, Jr., my ideological opposite.

-The proposed endowment among other activities could use precisely targeted mentions in mass and social media to promote reading and libraries—everything from library-friendly mentions to celebrity endorsements.
-Oprah Winfrey’s book club actually put Anna Karenina on the New York Times’ best-seller list.
+The proposed endowment among other activities could use precisely targeted mentions in mass and social media to promote reading and libraries—everything from library-friendly TV-show plots to well-placed Facebook links and celebrity endorsements.
+Oprah Winfrey’s book club helped to put Anna Karenina on the New York Times’ best-seller list.
 The endowment could sponsor a whole slew of celebrity book clubs while encouraging the VIPs to consult closely with librarians.

 Even recreational reading can “put children ahead in the classroom,” and librarians can help guide students and others to the right books and other content.
 Some reading experts, in fact, might prefer the word “especially” rather than “even.”

-So why have some influential denizens of the library world not yet spoken up for the endowment plan despite its potential?
+So why haven’t some influential denizens of the library world spoken up yet for the endowment plan despite its potential?

 Here, in no particular order, are at least possible explanations: